top of page

 This is the moment to become radically honest.
 To listen instead of perform, and notice where resentment lives, where energy drains, where truth has been silenced for the sake of peace or good appearance.

 From a woman who has walked this path, this phase is not about becoming more or reinventing yourself, it is about returning to what has always been there and finding your way back home.
 It requires courage to disappoint expectations, to set boundaries that feel uncomfortable, to choose authenticity over approval.
-And most of all it requires the ability to see you have never been too much, not good enough, flawed, broken, or wrong.
+Most of all it requires the ability to see you have never been too much, not good enough, flawed, broken, or wrong.
 You are perfect and divine just the way you are.

-And for the men who stand beside women in this phase, your role is not to correct, control, or minimize what is happening.
+For the men who stand beside women in this phase, your role is not to correct, control, or minimize what is happening.
 It is to create space.
 To listen without needing to fix us.
 To respect the shifts without taking them personally.
 A woman in this stage is not pulling away, she is coming back to herself.
 Support her by meeting her there, not by trying to pull her back into who she used to be.

 The opportunity of midlife